Snyder School of Cinema & Media Arts

 Separate Application Required

-Under special circumstances waivers or substitutions are granted.
-Waivers require demonstrated competence in all areas of a course and must be supported by the instructor of the course.
-Substitutions are considered on a case-by-case basis.
-All course waivers and substitutions must be approved by the CMA Academic Office and the Registrar.
-Contact the CMA office for more information.
+Under special circumstances, substitutions for a major requirement course are granted.
+Substitutions are considered on a case-by-case basis and must be approved by the SCMA Academic Office and the Registrar.
+Contact the SCMA office for more information.

 Acceptance of Transfer Credits